 The access path from the car park across the churchyard to the rear of the church has been established and the tombstones where the extension will be have been moved to the edge of the churchyard.

-Below: The start of the piling in mid November
+Left: The start of the piling in mid November